Vere Hunt: Personality

 His entertaining diary, of which several extracts have been published, shows him as an eccentric character with a great ability to enjoy life.
 It deals especially with the pleasures of good food and drink, music and theatre.
 The diary gives a valuable glimpse of social life in the Dublin of the early nineteenth century, and describes the fashionable taverns, eating houses and theatres.
 He managed a touring theatrical company, and founded at least one newspaper.
 He had some of the normal tastes and prejudices of his class; for example, he was addicted to duelling, fighting his first duel at the age of eighteen.
 He was in general hostile to Catholic priests, although he was a strong supporter of Catholic Emancipation, and numbered some priests among his friends, notably the aforementioned Friar.

 In other respects he has been described as a "maverick", who was hostile to his own class, the Anglo-Irish elite, which was centred on Dublin Castle, "this fallen and degraded sham-court", as Hunt described it.
 On 4 June 1813 he was at an official reception at Dublin Castle, which he described in scathing terms as being attended by "pimps, parasites, hangers-on....spies, informers...alas poor Ireland".

+Male Haplogroup

+Based on 6 Big Y DNA tests of the descendants from different lines from Captain Vere Hunt, he would be under J-FTC12268.